ibis-project/ibis/docs/getting_started.md

 For the rest of this intro, we'll turn on interactive mode, which partially executes queries to give users a preview of the results.
-There is a small difference in the way the output is formatted, but otherwise this is the same as calling `execute()` on the table expression with a limit of 10 result rows returned.
+There is a small difference in the way the output is formatted, but otherwise this is the same as calling `to_pandas` on the table expression with a limit of 10 result rows returned.

 ```python